 - 1. Collect kinematic and thermodynamic data in rainbands that have the potential to produce tornadoes. - 2.
-Collect Doppler, flight-level, and SFMR surface wind-speed data both within the core and near storm environment (within about 240 n mi/440 km of the TC center) to help improve and validate real-time and post-storm surface wind-speed estimates. - 3.
-Collect observations that provide a measure of three-dimensional TC structure prior to and near the time of landfall to aid with the understanding and prediction of the mechanisms that modulate both sustained and gust wind speeds of landfalling TCs.
+Collect Doppler, flight-level, WSRA, and SFMR surface wind-speed data both within the core and near storm environment (within about 160 n mi/300 km of the TC center) to help improve and validate real-time surface wind-speed estimates. - 3.
+Collect observations that provide a measure of three-dimensional TC structure prior to and near the time of landfall to aid with the understanding and prediction of the mechanisms that modulate the sustained and gust wind speeds of landfalling TCs.